|

 Carl was the powerful, energetic menace in front to

 John Aspinall and Nev Powell.
-Tremendous pace and a natural
+With tremendous pace and all the

 |